Just because you’re are in the backcountry doesn’t mean you can’t enjoy some comforts like sitting around the campfire in comfort.

 - Trekology Portable Backpacking Chair

-First lets take a look at the chairs, then we’ll talk about how to choose the right one for your needs.
-Here is a feature overview of my 3 top overall picks with full reviews and our buying guide below.
+Let’s take a look at the top rated backpacking chairs, then we’ll talk about how to choose the right one for your needs in our buying guide below.

 Best Backpacking Chairs